AdobeDocs/experience-manager-65.nl-NL/help/communities/maven.md

 1. Locate the package: `cq-socialcommunities-pkg-1.x.xxx`
 1. Extract the version from the package name:
    * First version for AEM 6.3 is version 1.11.170.
-   * Feature packs will be versions 1.12.xxx.
+   * Feature packs is versions 1.12.xxx.

 >[!NOTE]
 >